4TUResearchData-Carpentries/software_carpentry_learner/bash/exercises.md

 ### Exercise 1: Exploring More ls Options

-You can also use two options at the same time.
+Like many shell commands, ls can also use two options at the same time.
 What does the command ls do when used with the -l option?
 What about if you use both the -l and the -h option?